adamjohndbenitez/L0gN3/README.md

 3. What are the anticipated scales in 1 month, 3 or 6 months?
 4. What are the company technology stack?

-## Frame high-lvl blueprint
+## Frame high-lvl blueprint system design
 1. Key components in box diagram
 2. How large the problem space?

-## Dig into Details
+## Dive Deep & Dig Deep into Details
 1. deep dive into system components (eg. hash fuction, reduce latency..)
 2. Focus on bottlenecks & resource estimation

 ## Recap / Refinements
-1. Errors Logs
+1. Bottlenecks
+2. Potential Improvements
+3. Errors cases (server failure, network logs)
-2. Monitor metrics
+4. Monitor metrics
+5. Next scale curve

 ---
 # UX / UI Design